Discover the charming village of Burwash, East Sussex © French Moments

 Some kind of fantasy in Burwash © French Moments

-And then, snow (and frost) appeared in 2020… enough for making some beautiful photos!
+And then, snow (and frost) appeared in 2020… enough to make some beautiful photos!

 Burwash in winter © French Moments